isomerpages/nlb-photo-exhibition-chi/_places-of-power-and-worship/1-places-of-worship.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19980005825 - 0109</div>
 </div>
-Between 1826-1827, a Mosque was built by Ansar Saib and the Tamil Muslim pioneers of Singapore in South Bridge Road.
-The mosque is considered to be one of the oldest mosques in Singapore and one of several Muslim religious monuments built by the Tamil Muslims.
-The Jamae Mosque was also known as the Chulia Mosque.
-The Chulias were South Indian Muslims, and they were mostly merchants, traders, businessmen, shopkeepers and moneychangers.
+One of the oldest mosques in Singapore, Jamae Mosque on South Bridge Road was established between 1826 and 1827 by the Chulia community.
+The Chulias were Muslims from South India, many of whom worked as merchants, shopkeepers and moneylenders in Singapore.
+Also known as Chulia Mosque, the present building was built in the 1830s in the Indo-Islamic style, with distinctive twin minarets flanking the entrance.
 <p></p>
 <p></p>
 <hr>